bryango/seatlib/README.md

 - stops and prints the found seat to stdout

 This output can be further utilized by a messenger, here realized in the helper script [`./daemon.sh`](./daemon.sh), which notifies the user that a seat is available for manual booking.

+## config & run

+- when run as a package, the default config is located at `~/.config/seatlib` for linux
+- when run as a script, the default config is located at the script directory

+The config should be correctly generated at the usual user config directory for all platforms.
+The debug printout would show you the config directory.

+- My personal config is provided as [**prefs.yml**](./prefs.yml)
+- To find available library seating areas, see [**areas.yml**](./areas.yml)

 ## style & `python>=3.9`